lindh/lindh.github.io/index.md

 - International Workshop on Intercultural Collaboration (IWIC), 2007, Organization Committee

 ### Review Service for Journals
-- IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Systems, Man, and Cybernetics, IEEE Transactions on Cybernetics, IEEE Transactions on Services Computing, IEEE Transactions on Reliability, ACM Transactions on Autonomous and Adaptive Systems, ACM Performance Evaluation Review, International Journal of Business Process Integration and Management, Journal of Parallel and Distributed Computing, IET Software, IEICE Transactions on Information Systems, Advances in Engineering Software, IPSJ Journal, Science China Information Sciences, Computing, etc.
+- IEEE Transactions on Services Computing
+- IEEE Transactions on Knowledge and Data Engineering
+- IEEE Transactions on Systems, Man, and Cybernetics
+- IEEE Transactions on Cybernetics
+- IEEE Transactions on Reliability
+- ACM Transactions on Autonomous and Adaptive Systems
+- ACM Performance Evaluation Review
+- International Journal of Business Process Integration and Management
+- Journal of Parallel and Distributed Computing
+- Language Resources and Evaluation
+- IET Software
+- Advances in Engineering Software
+- IEICE Transactions on Information Systems
+- IPSJ Journal, Journal of Information Processing
+- Transactions of the Japanese Society for Artificial Intelligence (JSAI)

 ### Associations
 - IEEE, IEICE, IPSJ, JSAI, Member